GitKPAN/4_BlueBerry-Winery/Data Set/BlueBerryNotes.md

     - Sugar converts to Alcohol through yeast (funghi)
     - picking grapes when they are ripe results in sweeter wines or more alcohol if fermented out

+- pH
+    - low pH solutions = lower unwanted bacteria

-- Correlation
+- Other interesting facts
     - higher natural sugars and therefore higher alcohol
     - lower natural sugar and therefore higher natural acidity

-- pH
-    - low pH solutions = lower unwanted bacteria
+- Correlations - assumptions to check
+    - Lack of fixed acidity = flat or one-dimensional wine = naturally in grapes
+    - Is more acidity better?
+    - White wines have more acidity than red wines
+    - High fixed Sulphur could mean oxidation has happened - not good
+    - - > Sweet Taste (sugars + alcohols) <= => Acid Taste (acids) + Bitter Taste (phenols)